Toward a Spectral Theory of Cellular Sheaves: Definitions

 One way to understand the space of $0$-cochains of a discrete vector bundle is as representing a subspace of the sections of a geometric realization of the associated flat vector bundle, defined by linear interpolation over higher-dimensional cells.
 The coboundary map can be seen as a sort of discretization of the connection, whose flatness is manifest in the fact that $\delta^2 = 0$.

 Discrete vector bundles have some subtleties when we study their Laplacians.
 The sheaf-cosheaf duality corresponding to a local system, given by taking inverses of restriction maps, is not in general the same as the duality induced by an inner product on stalks.
-Indeed, these duals are only the same when the restriction maps are orthogonal --- their adjoints must be their inverses.
+Indeed, these duals are only the same when the restriction maps are unitary --- their adjoints must be their inverses.

 The inner product on stalks of a cellular sheaf has two roles: it gives a relative weight to vectors in each stalk, but via the restriction maps also gives a relative weight to cells in the complex.
 This second role complicates our interpretation of certain sorts of vector bundles.
-For instance, one might wish to define an $O(n)$ discrete vector bundle on a graph to be one where all restriction maps are orthogonal.
-However, from the perspective of the degree-0 Laplacian, a uniform scaling of the inner product on an edge does not change the orthogonality of the bundle, but instead in some sense changes the length of the edge, or perhaps the amount of emphasis we give to discrepancies over that edge.
+For instance, one might wish to define an $O(n)$ discrete vector bundle on a graph to be a cellular sheaf of real vector spaces where all restriction maps are orthogonal.
+However, from the perspective of the degree-0 Laplacian, a uniform scaling of the inner product on an edge does not change the orthogonality of the bundle, but instead in some sense changes the length of the edge, or perhaps the degree of emphasis we give to discrepancies over that edge.
 So a discrete $O(n)$-bundle should be one where the restriction maps on each cell are {\em scalar multiples} of orthonormal maps.